 To be healthy emotionally, think positive and thankful thoughts.
 When you think positive thoughts, then you will act or behave with kindness and grace.
 Showing gratitude and grace will strengthen your relationships.
 Showing grace is saying a kind word or forgiving someone when they may not deserve it.
 See my post Thoughts That Create Peace Within and Without.

-The first step to victorious living is to be spiritually healed.
-Spiritual healing begins by believing and confessing we are sinners in need of a savior.
+The first step to victorious, sucessful living is to be spiritually healed.
+Spiritual healing begins by confessing we are sinners in need of a savior.
 Then believing Jesus Christ is God the Son, who died and rose again, forgives our sins, and frees us from sins control (See Jn 1:29; 1 Jn 4:15; 1 Pet 1:18-19; Col 1:14; & Gal 5:1).
-When we confess this with our mouth and believe it with our heart, then God the Holy Spirit and His love, life, and light enter into our hearts (See Gal 4:6 & 1 Cor 6:17).
+When we confess this with our mouth and believe it with our heart, then God the Holy Spirit and His love, life, and light enter our hearts (See Gal 4:6 & 1 Cor 6:17).
 If you have not made this confession, then do it now to experience spiritual healing (See Rom 10:9-13 & Eph 2:1-10).
-Next, do the following actions regularly to continue to live victoriously.
+Next, practice the following actions to live a victorious and successful life.

 1) Live through Christ Jesus: See 1 John 4:9-12, 17; 2 Cor 13:4; Gal 2:20.
 Live through Christ by doing the following actions.

 - Keep your mind on Him and transform your thinking: See Col 3:1-4; Is 26:3; James 1:21; Rom 12:2; Phil 4:8